Enjoying "The Knight's Tale", by Geoffrey Chaucer

 You nothing, though some have written where they dwell.

 The knight has travelled around his world, and seen a great deal.
-For Chaucer's knight, the universe is not friendly to human beings.
-It is at best indifferent, and at worst actively hostile.
+For Chaucer's knight, the universe (even though a remote God seems to have created it) is not friendly to human beings.
+It seems to be at best indifferent, and at worst actively hostile.
+Everything dies.
+We must try to live good lives, and do what we can to be happy.

-I do not believe the knight is speaking for Chaucer, but rather that Chaucer painted him from real life.
+I do not know whether the knight is speaking for Chaucer, but I am confident that Chaucer painted him from real life.
+Chaucer admired and cited Boethius elsewhere, so you'll need to decide this for yourself.
 People often notice that Chaucer's pilgrims present a cross-section of his countryfolk.
-The knight is struggling to live a good life although (or perhaps because) he no longer believes in the comforts of religion.
+The knight is struggling to live a good life although (or perhaps because) he no longer believes in the comforts of conventional religion.

 To include this page in a bibliography, you may use this format: Friedlander ER (1999) Enjoying "The Knight's Tale" by Geoffrey Chaucer Retrieved Dec.
 25, 2003 from http://www.pathguy.com/kttale.htm